splunkdevabhi/SplunkModularInputsPythonFramework/implementations/snmp/appServer/static/README.md

 Here you can specify the MIB names you want applied to the SNMP input definition ie: IF-MIB,DNS-SERVER-MIB,BRIDGE-MIB The MIB Name is the same as the name of the MIB python module in your egg package.

+### Custom Response Handlers

+You can provide your own custom Response Handler.
+This is a Python class that you should add to the rest_ta/bin/responsehandlers.py module.

+You can then declare this class name and any parameters in the SNMP Modular Input setup page.

+For the most part the Default Response Handler should suffice.

+But there may be situations where you want to format the response in a manner that is more convenient for handling your data ie: CSV or JSON.
+Furthermore , you can also use a custom Response Handler implementation to perform preprocessing of your raw response data before sending it to Splunk.

 ## Logging

 Any modular input log errors will get written to $SPLUNK_HOME/var/log/splunk/splunkd.log